 Although college may seem expensive, financial aid can help you pay for tuition, books, supplies and other costs.
 In some cases, students can attend college for free.
 Talk to your school counselor about free money available that can help you and your family pay for college.
-You can also attend a FAFSA completion event near you.

-November 30 is a priority deadline to help you get the most financial aid possible.
 Some financial aid is awarded to students who apply the earliest.
 You have until June 30, 2019 to file the FAFSA for the 2019-20 school year.

 Types of Financial Aid